cloudartisan/101kg/README.md

 ## Notes
 - The script logs in, navigates to the lesson page, extracts the video URL, and downloads it.
+- For multi-part videos (with "Part 1", "Part 2", etc.), all parts are automatically detected and downloaded.
+- Each part of a multi-part video is saved with an appropriate suffix in the filename.
 - If the video is in `.m3u8` format, `ffmpeg` is required to convert it to MP4.
 - This script is for personal use only and should not be used to distribute copyrighted material.